-First Division/Premier League: 5
+First Division/Premier League: 6

-FA Cup: 6
+FA Cup: 8

-Football League Cup: 4
+Football League Cup: 5

-European Cup/Champions League: 1
+European Cup/Champions League: 2

 UEFA Cup Winners' Cup: 2

-UEFA Europe League: 1
+UEFA Europe League: 2

-Most played games: Ron Harris (795)
+Most games played: Ron Harris (795)

 Top goalscorer: Frank Lampard (211)

 Chelsea was founded in 1905 by Gus Mears, an English businessman who had earlier bought the Stamford Bridge athletics stadium with the plan of transforming it into a football ground.
-His original idea was to rent it to an existing club, but after a deal with Fulham FC was halted he got the idea to start a new club.
+His original idea was to rent it to an existing club, but after a deal with Fulham FC was halted, he got the idea to start a new club.

 Their first League title in 1955 was a shock for everyone, especially considering the club had finished in the bottom half of the league for most of the previous seasons.
 This unexpected success was not enough to turn their fortunes around, however, and the club soon returned to mediocrity.

 The mid-60s caught Chelsea at the height of their popularity, with many big-name celebrities becoming regular guests at Stamford Bridge.
 For the first time in their history, the club was seen as an actual contender.
 After securing their first League Cup in 1965, they followed it up with two more "firsts" by claiming an FA Cup in 1970 and a Cup Winners' Cup in 1971.

-The club did not return to the spotlight until 1997 and the appointment of Ruud Gullit as player-manager.
+The club did not return to the spotlight until 1996 and the appointment of Ruud Gullit as player-manager.
 With the celebrated Dutchman at the helm and a strike force led by Italian internationals Gianluca Vialli and Gianfranco Zola, Chelsea were once again one of the most exciting clubs in English football.
 While the club did not manage to go all the way in the Premier League during this period, they did enjoy some Cup success with two FA Cup victories in 1997 and 2000 and a League Cup triumph in 1998.
 To top it off, they also claimed their second Cup Winners' Cup in 1998 by defeating Stuttgart 1-0 in the final.

-Russian billionaire become the club's new owner
+Russian billionaire becomes the club's new owner

 In 2003, Chelsea's landscape changed forever when the club was sold to Russian billionaire Roman Abramovich.